jnk0le/RFM7x-lib/README.md

 	- if module can't communicate for longer distances (usually more than 5 meters), try lowering power levels, even down to -20dBm.
 - HOPERF claims that their "chinese replacement" of RFX2401 (C,E,- ??) works up to 4.2V, although RFAXIS reccomends typical 3V3 operation, with 4.0V (4.5V for E), as an **ABSULUTE MAXIMUM**.
 It also might be the case of increasing signal gain and thus saturating PA.
 - Auto ACK is not possible since TREN (TXEN) signal is broken out on header instead of connecting it to the VDDPA output.
-- PAEN (RXEN) is activation signal for PA/LNA chip, it can be tied high if you don't care about power consumption.
-	- it can also be connected directly to CE line, like on cheap nRF+PA modules, but in this case CE have to be held high until flushing whole TX buffer (10us single shot transmissions will no longer be possible)
+- PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)
-	- current implementation of PAEN control line driver, still works similiarly to the one above.

-##RFM70p/73p
+##RFM70P/73P

 Those modules requires hardware modification to act as a regular rfm7x with auto retransmissions and ACK.
 It has been done back in 2013 [here](http://www.elektroda.pl/rtvforum/topic2659984.html).